 Maori language is a cornerstone of Maori culture.
 The proportion of Maori speakers has declined over the last century.
-Approximately a quarter of Maori are now able to hold a conversation in Maori, with a much smaller proportion regarding themselves as fluent speakers.
-Maori medium education in the pre-school and primary school years has blossomed in the last 10 years with around a quarter of young Maori children now receiving some instruction in Maori.
-This may lead to an increase in the proportion of adult Maori speakers.
+One in four Maori are able to hold a conversation in Maori, with a much smaller proportion regarding themselves as fluent speakers.